Skip to main content

 Scoring methodology

-The Palomarr scoring methodology evaluates SDN vendors based on their capability and innovation scores.
-Capability scores reflect the vendor's ability to deliver core SDN functionalities, while innovation scores assess their investment in emerging technologies such as AI and automation.
-The combined score provides an overall assessment of the vendor's market position and future potential.
+The Palomarr scoring methodology evaluates SDN vendors based on two key dimensions: Capability and Innovation.
+Capability scores reflect the breadth and depth of a vendor's current product offerings, while Innovation scores assess their investment in future technologies like AI and automation.

 About this study